JemimahAO/alx-low_level_programming/0x14-bit_manipulation/README.md

-A readme for the 0x14-bit_manipulation c programming project
+A readme for the 0x14-bit_manipulation c programming project.